dustinfarris/dustinfarris/content/blog/tech/2013-06-20-from-django-to-github-pages.html.markdown

-Title: "From Django to GitHub Pages"
+Title: From Django to GitHub Pages
 Tags: [Django, GitHub Pages, Jekyll, Markdown]

 I finally joined the cool club of hackers who host their blogs on [GitHub Pages][].
 I won't rave